 - Discomfort when making a fist with your hand

 - Tingling or numbness in the pinky and/or ring finger

 Your symptoms may appear suddenly or develop gradually over time.

 For many patients, golfer’s elbow can be entirely treated with conservative measures, including:

 - Completing stretching and strengthening medial epicondylitis exercises

 - Getting steroid injections

 Surgical treatment for golfer’s elbow is seldom necessary.
 But if your symptoms don’t respond to conservative treatment within six months to a year, surgery may be an option.

 If you are suffering from the symptoms of medial epicondylitis, the first step to relieving your discomfort is to have a consultation with our Smithtown orthopedic practice that specializes in golfer’s elbow treatment to learn about your options.
-Contact Mirza Orthopedics today to schedule an appointment.
+Contact the golfer’s elbow doctors at Mirza Orthopedics today to schedule an appointment.